sjdv1982/seamless/docs/sphinx/html/_sources/transformer.md.txt

 The value of the result is available as `ctx.tf.result.value` The celltype of the result is always "structured".
 Use `ctx.tf.result.value.unsilk` to get it as "mixed" (i.e. a JSON-encodable Python object, a Numpy array, or a mix of both).

-The execution status of the transformater can be retrieved using `ctx.tf.status`.
+The execution status of the transformer can be retrieved using `ctx.tf.status`.
 If it is "error", the error message can be retrieved using `ctx.tf.exception`.

 Transformers can print to stdout or stderr during execution.
 The printed output is only available after execution has finished.